 You may have read our news article at the beginning of October regarding the SSI UK Steel Plant in Redcar where around 1,700 jobs were lost.
 The plant kept around 400 employees to keep the stoves alight however, at the time of writing this the last few shifts are coming to an end.
 Smoke and steam have been seen bellowing from the plant’s coke ovens which are now being shut down after no buyer was found for the Teesside plant.
 This process of cooling these ovens will take weeks and means that even if a buyer is found in the near future, it would cost them hundreds of millions of pounds to start the plant once again.
 Once the cooling is complete the ovens will inevitably collapse with severe structural damage to the inside.

 Tata Steel announced today that they are cutting 1,200 jobs at their plants which are based in Scunthorpe and Lanarkshire.
-This is the second large steel plant within the space of a month to do this now.
-The UK steel industry blames our government for not effectively controlling the cheap Chinese imports of steel, however David Cameron has stated that he’ll “raise the issue” with the Chinese President, Xi Jinping, who are currently on a four-day visit in the UK as of now.
+This is the second large steel plant within the space of a month to do this.
+The UK steel industry blames our government for not effectively controlling the cheap Chinese imports of steel, however David Cameron has stated that he’ll “raise the issue” with the Chinese President, Xi Jinping, who is currently on a four-day visit in the UK as of now.

-Unfortunately as far as we are aware, nobody is currently predicting a factual increase in the price paid for scrap vehicles.
+Unfortunately, as far as we are aware, nobody is currently predicting an increase in the price paid for scrap vehicles.
 Even the largest companies in the industry do not attempt to make predictions as the scrap metal industry is simply too volatile and involves too many factors.
 Due to vehicles being made of more than one type of metal, any prediction would need to be based using data from prices of steel, aluminium, zinc and copper.

 “Scrap price will go up after it bottoms in a few months.”